 Given his unique background, Nakoorsha is frequently engaged for regulatory and compliance advisory work by private equity and investment firms.
 He also advises officers of public listed companies in matters arising out of investigations by various enforcement agencies.

-Nakoorsha is an Advocacy Tutor for the Part B Course conducted by the Singapore Institute of Legal Education, and presently sits on the Singapore Medical Council’s panel of legal assessors.
-He actively contributes to the community as a volunteer with the Law Society’s Criminal Legal Aid Scheme and as an Assigned Solicitor with the Legal Aid Bureau, under the Ministry of Law.
-He is also an elected member of the National University of Singapore Society Management Committee.
+Nakoorsha is an Advocacy Tutor for the Part B Course conducted by the Singapore Institute of Legal Education as well as an External Tutor at the National University of Singapore’s Faculty of Law for the Trial Advocacy course.
+He actively contributes to the community as an appointed member of the inaugural Public Defenders Board, as a volunteer with the Law Society’s Criminal Legal Aid Scheme, and as an Assigned Solicitor with the Legal Aid Bureau, under the Ministry of Law.
+He was previously appointed to the Singapore Medical Council’s panel of legal assessors from 2020 to 2021, and is also an elected member of the National University of Singapore Society Management Committee.

 Nakoorsha was called to the Singapore Bar in 2001.
 He is fluent in English and Bahasa Melayu, and conversant in Bahasa Indonesia and Tamil.